A generalized statistical model for fits to parton distributions: Tension in a toy model

+Given the two pseudo-data sets, we would like to perform a combined fit to both data sets.
+We fit the data to a function of the form

-Here $\left\{a_0,a_1,a_2,a_3,a_4,a_5\right\}$ are parameters of the function.
-To keep the discussion clear we will only perform fits to subsets of these parameters, while keeping others fixed.
+Here $\left\{a_0,a_1,a_2,a_3,a_4,a_5\right\}$ are the theory parameters that we would like to determine from the pseudo-data.
+In addition, we would also like to estimate the uncertainty on these fitted parameters from the given data.
+To keep the discussion simple we only perform fits to a subset of these parameters, while keeping others fixed.
 We would like to emphasize that although we choose an explicit functional form, the starting point could have also been a deep neural network or a polynomial parametrization.\footnote{The use of a deep neural network is supported by the Universal Approximation Theorem~\cite{Cybenko:1989} whereas a polynomial is supported by the Stone-Weierstrass Theorem~\cite{Stone:1937,Stone:1948}.
 These theorems ensure that any smooth function can be well approximated either by neural networks or by polynomials.} Here, we restrict ourselves to use only the functional form in Eq.~\eqref{eq:func} for clarity of presentation.

-We generate pseudo-data sets by setting values of the parameters $a_i$ to certain fixed values.
-Then, for each fixed value of $x$ we generate a pseudo-data point by assuming the data follows a normal distribution about the truth with uncertainty given by

-Here, the parameter $\alpha$ in Eq.~\eqref{eq:error_pData} is used to scale the size of uncertainty.
-In the region where the magnitude of pseudo-PDF is small, the size of uncertainty is large, mimicking the case of real world data which has larger statistical uncertainty in regions where event numbers are small.
-We generate pseudo-data sets using

-where the random variable $r$ follows a Gaussian distribution with unit standard deviation.
-Although, it is possible to include correlated systematic uncertainties or even full likelihoods from experimental data, for simplicity, we treat the pseudo-PDF uncertainty to be uncorrelated and purely statistical.